 Hope your National Thank a Mail Carrier Day celebrations were first class!
 If you didn’t know this was a thing, perhaps your invitation was lost in the mail.
 In honor of this underrated holiday, I have for your reading pleasure an anecdote about a dead—that is to say, undeliverable—letter belonging to Henry Ward Beecher.

-If you’re as rusty on 19th century public figures as you are on obscure holidays, never fear, good ol’ Wikipedia has you covered.
-Henry was “an American Congregationalist clergyman, social reformer, and speaker, known for his support of the abolition of slavery, his emphasis on God’s love, and his 1875 adultery trial.” . . .
-At least he’s not referred to as the lesser known sibling of Harriet Beecher Stowe.
+If you’re as rusty on 19th-century public figures as you are on obscure holidays, never fear, good ol’ Wikipedia has you covered.
+Henry was “an American Congregationalist clergyman, social reformer, and speaker, known for his support of the abolition of slavery, his emphasis on God’s love, and his 1875 adultery trial.”
+One of those things is not like the others. . .
+But at least he’s not referred to as the lesser-known sibling of Harriet Beecher Stowe.